Wondering whether the Ethereum Merge will impact your tax bill?

 , crypto that is earned from staking is generally treated as income equal to its fair market value at the time it is received. guide to cryptocurrency staking taxes

 At this time, this is a grey area in the tax code.
 There is no clear guidance from the IRS or other tax authorities on this matter.
-As a result, investors take different approaches to reporting their ETH staking income based on their risk appetite.
+As a result, investors take different approaches to reporting staking rewards on their taxes depending on their risk appetite.

 Are ETH staking rewards taxed when you sell?

 Regardless of which method you choose to report your staked ETH rewards, your

 will be equal to the fair market value of your coins at the time you recognize income. cost basis